Skip to main content

 • grinding

-Players generally find the grinding aspect of the game to be tedious, particularly due to cumbersome controls and the need for multiple crafting benches, which complicates resource management and item creation.
-While some appreciate the rewarding nature of the gameplay and its blend of farming and factory mechanics, many express frustration with the manual adjustments required, leading to a desire for improved quality of life features to streamline the experience.
-Overall, the grinding can feel overwhelming at times, but it serves as a foundation for deeper automation and gameplay progression.
+Players find the grinding aspect of the game to be tedious, particularly due to the cumbersome controls and the need for multiple crafting benches, which complicates resource management and item creation.
+While some appreciate the early farming mechanics as a foundation for automation, many express frustration with the repetitive tasks and lack of quality-of-life features that could alleviate the grind.
+Overall, the game offers a blend of factory and farming elements, but the grinding can detract from the experience for some players.

 • “If you're tight on resources and need to adjust a faulty machine, this is extremely tedious.”